DataBiosphere/azul/CONTRIBUTING.rst

   a space and the title of an earlier commit that the current commit should be squashed with.
 A convenient way to create those commits is by using the ``--fixup`` option to ``git commit``.

+* Changes by a PR author that resolve merge conflicts introduced after a PR was approved by the lead should be committed separately as fixups.
+The PR needs to be reviewed again by the lead.

+  When the rebase stops due to a conflict, the author commits all non conflicting changes with `--amend`, then commits the conflict resolution as ``fixup!
+Previous commit's title``  and finally continues the rebase.
+There should be one ``fixup!`` commit for every time the rebase stops.

+  If the operator resolves a post-approval conflict, none of this is necessary.
+The operator should only resolve trivial conflicts, and only if they feel confident that the resolution does not break anything.

 Squashing previous fixups
 -------------------------